semigodking/cdns/README.md

 	make

 A simple Makefile is also provided for build without CMake.(Note: this building method is not to be maintained.
+It is for easy build on OpenWRT and FreeBSD.)

 	make